bbchallenge/bbchallenge/src/routes/method.md

 ## Seed database

 The code to construct **phase 1**'s seed database is available at [https://github.com/bbchallenge/bbchallenge-seed](https://github.com/bbchallenge/bbchallenge-seed).

-This code was built with readibility and concision in mind: it "only" consists of 675 lines of Go^[2.
-Go is ideal for lightweight parallelisation which is very useful in this case.] and 105 lines of C. This code is also unit tested.

 You are more than invited to run and challenge this code, see [Contribute](/contribute).

+This code is open source and was built with readibility and concision in mind: it "only" consists of 675 lines of Go^[3.
+Go is ideal for lightweight parallelisation which is very useful in this case.] and 105 lines of C and is unit tested.

+This is to be compared to the unpublished ≈8000 lines of C reported by [[Marxen and Buntrock, 1990]](http://turbotm.de/~heiner/BB/mabu90.html#Enumeration) or the ≈6000 uncommented lines of Pascal of [https://skelet.ludost.net/bb/nreg.html](https://skelet.ludost.net/bb/nreg.html) and justifies our clear separation between phase 1 and phase 2 in this project.

 Running the algorithm resulted in the seed database of 88,664,064 undecided 5-state machines which you are welcomed to [download and use](#download-and-use).